livetrails/targetj/README.md

 ## What are targets?

-Targets provide a unified, autonomous approach for managing passive variables and methods, offering a unified solution for animations, controlling program flow, loading data from external APIs, handling user events, and more.
-They mimic the behavior of living cells, autonomously managing themselves with various callbacks available to adapt to changes.
+Targets provide a unified interface for variables and methods, giving them life cycles and the autonomy to operate independently, with various callbacks to adapt to changes, mimicking the behavior of living cells.

-For variables, targets enhance functionality by giving them the ability to iterate in steps until they reach the specified value, rather rather than being immediately assigned their values.
+For variables, targets enhance functionality by giving them the ability to iterate in steps until they reach the specified value, rather than being immediately assigned their values.
 They can introduce pauses between iterations and offer callbacks to monitor progress, track the progress of other variables, and manage their life cycles accordingly.
 Similarly, targets enhance methods by allowing them to manage their own life cycles.
-They execute under specific conditions, control the number of executions, and offer the same capabilities as those provided to variables.
+They can execute themselves under specific conditions, control the number of executions, and offer the same capabilities as those provided to variables.

 ## What does a target consist of?

 Each target consists of the following:
 1. Target Value and Actual Value.
 The target value represents a variable or the outcome of a method.
-The actual value reflects the transitional value between the previous target value and the current target value.
+The actual value is the value used by the application.
 When the target value differs from the actual value, TargetJ iteratively updates the actual value until it matches the target value.
 This process is managed by two additional variables: Step, which dictates the number of iterations, and Interval, which specifies the duration (in milliseconds) the system waits before executing the next iteration.

 2. State: Targets have four states that control their lifecycle: Active, Inactive, Updating, and Complete.
 Active: This is the default state for all targets.
 It indicates that the target is ready to be executed, and the target value needs to be initialized from the variable it represents or its value() method needs to be executed to calculate its output.
 Inactive: Indicates that the target is not ready to be executed.
 Updating: Indicates that the actual value is being adjusted to reach the target value.
 Complete: Indicates that the target execution is finished, and the actual value has matched the target value.